Michael Demurjian Sells 20,000 Shares of Tyme Technologies, Inc. (NASDAQ:TYME) Stock

 - On Friday, October 2nd, Michael Demurjian sold 20,000 shares of Tyme Technologies stock.
 The shares were sold at an average price of $0.97, for a total value of $19,400.00.

-Tyme Technologies (NASDAQ:TYME) last posted its quarterly earnings results on Thursday, November 12th.
-The company reported ($0.05) earnings per share for the quarter, beating the Zacks’ consensus estimate of ($0.06) by $0.01.
-As a group, analysts anticipate that Tyme Technologies, Inc. will post -0.28 earnings per share for the current year.
+Tyme Technologies (NASDAQ:TYME) last issued its earnings results on Thursday, November 12th.
+The company reported ($0.05) earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.06) by $0.01.
+Analysts expect that Tyme Technologies, Inc. will post -0.28 earnings per share for the current fiscal year.

-A number of institutional investors have recently bought and sold shares of the business.
-Jane Street Group LLC purchased a new stake in Tyme Technologies in the 2nd quarter valued at approximately $44,000.
-Goldman Sachs Group Inc. raised its position in shares of Tyme Technologies by 98.6% during the 2nd quarter.
-Goldman Sachs Group Inc. now owns 101,467 shares of the company’s stock worth $135,000 after purchasing an additional 50,384 shares during the last quarter.
-Russell Investments Group Ltd. acquired a new position in shares of Tyme Technologies during the 2nd quarter worth approximately $936,000.
-Nuveen Asset Management LLC raised its position in shares of Tyme Technologies by 45.2% during the 2nd quarter.
-Nuveen Asset Management LLC now owns 364,068 shares of the company’s stock worth $484,000 after purchasing an additional 113,327 shares during the last quarter.
-Finally, Charles Schwab Investment Management Inc. raised its position in shares of Tyme Technologies by 12.5% during the 2nd quarter.
-Charles Schwab Investment Management Inc. now owns 162,357 shares of the company’s stock worth $216,000 after purchasing an additional 17,994 shares during the last quarter.
-Institutional investors own 14.00% of the company’s stock.
+Hedge funds have recently modified their holdings of the business.
+Lido Advisors LLC purchased a new stake in shares of Tyme Technologies in the 2nd quarter worth $29,000.
+Jane Street Group LLC purchased a new stake in shares of Tyme Technologies in the 2nd quarter worth $44,000.
+JPMorgan Chase & Co. lifted its holdings in shares of Tyme Technologies by 78.7% in the 3rd quarter.
+JPMorgan Chase & Co. now owns 39,474 shares of the company’s stock worth $37,000 after buying an additional 17,384 shares during the period.
+Goldman Sachs Group Inc. lifted its holdings in shares of Tyme Technologies by 98.6% in the 2nd quarter.
+Goldman Sachs Group Inc. now owns 101,467 shares of the company’s stock worth $135,000 after buying an additional 50,384 shares during the period.
+Finally, Charles Schwab Investment Management Inc. lifted its holdings in shares of Tyme Technologies by 12.5% in the 2nd quarter.
+Charles Schwab Investment Management Inc. now owns 162,357 shares of the company’s stock worth $216,000 after buying an additional 17,994 shares during the period.
+Institutional investors and hedge funds own 14.00% of the company’s stock.

-Separately, Zacks Investment Research upgraded Tyme Technologies from a “hold” rating to a “buy” rating and set a $1.25 price target on the stock in a research note on Wednesday, December 9th.
+Separately, Zacks Investment Research raised Tyme Technologies from a “hold” rating to a “buy” rating and set a $1.25 price objective on the stock in a research report on Tuesday.

 Tyme Technologies, Inc, a clinical-stage biotechnology company, develops cancer metabolism-based therapies (CMBTs) in the United States.
 Its lead candidate is the SM-88, a CMBT that is in a Phase II/III clinical trial to treat across 15 types of cancer, including pancreatic, lung, breast, prostate, sarcoma, and lymphoma.